chunned/databass/README.md

 Choose a port to use on line 7.

 Choose a location to store the database on line 12.
-If you get an error when running the Docker compose, you may need to do `touch music.db` to create the database file first.
+If you get the error `not a directory: unknown: Are you trying to mount a directory onto a file (or vice-versa)?
+Check if the specified host path exists and is the expected type ` when running the Docker compose file, you need to do `touch music.db` to create the database file first (otherwise, Docker tries to mount it as a directory, rather than a file).

 Then, run `docker compose up -d` and visit the application at `localhost:<port>`